Ivano-Frankivsk Oblast: Culture and tourism

 Ivano-Frankivsk Oblast is home of numerous cultural festivals.
 There are numerous natural and architectural benchmarks that are scattered throughout the region.

 One of the famous festivals is the Ukrainian International festival of ethnic music and land art "Sheshory" that usually takes place in the picturesque Hutsul village of the Kosiv Raion Sheshory since 2003.
-From 2007, however the festival has spread throughout the country taking place in Podillya, Kyiv Oblast, and other places.
+From 2007, however the festival has spread throughout the country taking place in Podolia, Kyiv Oblast, and other places.
 In August 2010 the village of Spas in the Kolomyia Raion hosted a culinary event Smachny Spas in association with "Sheshory", while in July of the same year another eco-cultural event Trypilske kolo in the Rzhyschiv city of Kyiv region.

 The city of Ivano-Frankivsk hosts several other festivals such as the All-Ukrainian festival of art collectives "Carpathian Spring" that takes place every May.
 Every two year the festival of modern art "Impreza" takes place every other year.
 Every odd year the city hosts the festival national-patriotic music and poetry "Freedom".
-Since May 2001 every year the city of Ivano-Frankivsk is the capital of the European blacksmith movement hosting the "Festival of blacksmith" and the art exhibition "Ornamental Forging" that takes place at the Mickewicz Square and neighboring Andrei Sheptytsky Square in city's old town.
+Since May 2001 every year the city of Ivano-Frankivsk is the capital of the European blacksmith movement hosting the "Festival of blacksmith" and the art exhibition "Ornamental Forging" that takes place at the Mickewicz Square and neighboring Andrii Sheptytsky Square in city's old town.

 On the territory of Ivano-Frankivsk Oblast are located numerous monuments of architectural heritage.
 On February 8, 1994, near the city of Halych was established the National preserve of Ancient Halych.
-Among other important sites in the region is the Church of the Holy Spirit located in the city of Rohatyn as well as the Manyava Skete near the village of Manyava in Bohorodchany Raion.
+Among other important sites in the region is the Church of the Holy Spirit located in the city of Rohatyn as well as the Maniava Skete.
+Near the village of Maniava in Ivano-Frankivsk Raion.
 The oblast also accounts for some number of various wooden churches of Boykos and Hutsuls traditional architecture.